WeismanGitHub/Hall-of-Fame-Discord.js-Bot/README.md

   <hr class="rounded">

   ### Authors
   Authors have a title and an optional image.
 The default image is the Hall of Fame Bot's icon.
 Authors are created with `/create_author` and edited with `/edit_author`.
 Use the `last_image` parameter of the command to use the latest image sent in a channel.
 You can also upload an image to Discord or somewhere else, copy the link, and input that into the `image_link` parameter.
 Deleting an author with `/delete_author` will make any of those author's quotes display "Deleted Author".
+See all your authors with `/get_authors`.

   ![image](https://user-images.githubusercontent.com/102398620/208613726-60eaee16-0410-4bc2-895d-a8a79b69fab0.png)
    <hr class="rounded">